greyorange-labs/pact_erlang/README.md

 %% Verify if everything matched successfully assertEqual({ok, matched}, pact:verify(PactRef)).

-%% Should write Pact File if matched pact:write(PactRef, "/path/to/pacts")
+%% Should write pact file if matched, creates a new folder `pacts'
+%% and writes the pact file inside it. pact:write(PactRef).

+%% Alternatively, one can override the default pacts directory path pact:write(PactRef, "/path/to/pacts").

 %% Cleanup test setup
-%% This won't cleanup the pact files, only the pact ref you created in the test setup pact:cleanup(PactRef)
+%% This won't cleanup the pact files, only the pact ref you created in the test setup pact:cleanup(PactRef).
 ```
 Matching request path and request/response headers, and body values
 -----